Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/README.md

 # Windows 11 SDR-in-HDR curve transformation from piecewise sRGB to Gamma using AutoHotkey

 ## This is a fork of [win11hdr-srgb-to-gamma2.2-icm](https://github.com/dylanraga/win11hdr-srgb-to-gamma2.2-icm) by dylanraga.
-#### dylanraga's original repo contains a great explanation on what is causing a "washed out" look or raised black levels when viewing SDR or AutoHDR content in Windows' HDR mode, and has some alternative workarounds for the issue.
+**dylanraga's original repo contains a great explanation on what is causing a "washed out" look or raised black levels when viewing SDR or AutoHDR content in Windows' HDR mode, and has some alternative workarounds for the issue.**

-#### This fork uses an AutoHotkey script + ArgyllCMS `dispwin` workaround heavily based on [mspeedo](https://github.com/mspeedo)'s .ahk [script](https://github.com/dylanraga/win11hdr-srgb-to-gamma2.2-icm/issues/7), which is based on dylanraga's workarounds.
+**This fork uses an AutoHotkey script + ArgyllCMS `dispwin` workaround heavily based on [mspeedo](https://github.com/mspeedo)'s .ahk [script](https://github.com/dylanraga/win11hdr-srgb-to-gamma2.2-icm/issues/7), which was written using dylanraga's formulas.**

 Using AutoHotkey allows fast toggling of the gamma transformation, which is useful because the gamma correction can be detrimental to real HDR content, which do not suffer from the same issue this workaround tackles.
 This method also optionally allows reloading Windows' color calibration with the hotkeys.
 See [Windows color calibration reload function](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk?tab=readme-ov-file#windows-color-calibration-reload-function) below for more info.